 Introduction

-The Irish Data Protection Commission (DPC) has slapped TikTok with a massive €530 million fine for illegally transferring European users' personal data to China and failing to be transparent about these transfers.
-This landmark decision, announced in May 2025, represents one of the largest penalties ever imposed under the General Data Protection Regulation (GDPR) and signals growing regulatory scrutiny of data flows between Europe and China.
+The Irish Data Protection Commission (DPC) has slapped TikTok with a massive €530 million fine for illegally transferring European users’ personal data to China and failing to be transparent about these transfers.
+These administrative fines, announced in May 2025, represent one of the largest penalties ever imposed under the General Data Protection Regulation (GDPR) and signal growing regulatory scrutiny of data flows between Europe and China.

-The fine against TikTok Technology Limited breaks down into €485 million for violations related to data transfers and €45 million for transparency failures.
+The fine against TikTok Technology Limited breaks down into €485 million for violations related to unlawful data transfers to China and €45 million for inadequate transparency.
+These amounts were set out as administrative fines in the DPC's final decision.
 Beyond the financial penalty, the Irish regulator has ordered TikTok to bring its processing operations into compliance within six months or face suspension of all data transfers to China.

 This case highlights the increasing tensions between global tech platforms and European data protection laws, particularly when it comes to data transfers to countries with surveillance regimes that conflict with EU privacy standards.